HiveTyrant/BlazorRepositoryDemo/README.md

 Try using the browser tools to simulate being offline.
 Note that the app still works.

-The solution up to this point can be found in the *BlazorRepositoryDemo-BeforeIndexedDBSync* folder.
+The finished code for this leg of the demo can be found in the *4-Added IndexedDB Repository* folder

 ## Synchronize Data to a Server